blaenk/site/input/notes/rust.markdown

 ## Strings

 Strings are represented as vectors of `u8` with a guarantee of containing a valid UTF-8 sequence.
-The `String` type represents a non-null terminated, growable string, while the `&str` type represents fixed-sized one.
+The `String` type represents a non-null terminated, growable string, while the `&str` type represents fixed-size one.

 `String` is represented as a vector of bytes `Vec<u8>` that is guaranteed to always be a valid UTF-8 sequence.
 The `&str` type is a slice `&[u8]` that always points to a valid UTF-8 sequence and can be used as a view into String, as `&[T]` is a view into `Vec<T>`.